 An Apple Certified Pro has demonstrated operational knowledge of one of Apple’s professional applications.

 As the world of Logic Pro professionals continues to expand, the body of collective knowledge grows with it.
-Tap into a rich source of information sharing and collegial support by participating in a web forum or browsing a Logic Pro blog.
+Tap into a rich source of information sharing and collegial support by joining a user group, participating in a web forum, or browsing a Logic Pro blog.

 OS X provides a robust plug-in architecture called Audio Units, which gives you access to thousands of instruments and sound-processing tools made by today’s leading developers.